anxplore/.github/profile/README.md

 **Anxplore** is my public laboratory. \
 It is the documentation of a 0 to 1 transition from Earth-bound chips to Orbital-grade systems.

-## 📡 Live Telemetry: The 0 to 1 Mission Log
+## 📡 Live Telemetry: The 0 to 1 Anxplore Log

 *This is not a static bio.
 This is a dynamic stream of my current curiosity.*